htta17/indigov-interview-frontend/README.md

-## Next.js App Router Course - Starter
+## Indigov Take Home - Frontend with React & NextJS

 This is the starter template for the Next.js App Router Course.
 It contains the starting code for the dashboard application.